kashish2710/kashish2710/README.md

 ---

 ## 💻 Latest Coding Activity

-- 🧠 Solved **600+ algorithmic problems** across LeetCode, Codeforces, and other competitive programming platforms
+- Learning Machine Learning fundamentals and implementing algorithms using Python and scikit-learn
 - Building LLM-powered applications and integrating high-speed inference APIs like Groq
 - Optimizing C++ data structures, spatial algorithms, and problem-solving patterns
 - Contributing to documentation and high-performance open-source libraries